guptaparidhi/CRUD-APP/README.md

-This is my first app using React.
+This is my first app using React. \
-I have used Hooks in this.
+I have applied the concept of Hooks in this.